Fourth Presbyterian Church supports mission outreach efforts in our world and in our city (jump down to urban mission programs).

 Equips communities with community-managed water and sanitation projects that are truly transformational. $15 million funds 2,051 projects in Honduras, Ethiopia, and Bangladesh, servicing over 172,000 people.

 Helping Africans achieve a better quality of life

 Fourth Presbyterian Church supports mission work in the West African nation of Cameroon, where average life expectancy is low and the infant mortality rate is high.
 Presbyterians are engaged in the efforts to tackle these problems.
 The Joining Hands against Hunger and RELUFA programs, for example, supported grain banks to provide security to Cameroonian farmers.
 The Cameroon America AIDS Alliance (CAAA), founded by two members of Fourth Church, cares for those who are suffering from AIDS and educates people in ways to prevent disease and seek treatment.

 Fourth Church supports the peace and reconciliation efforts of 174 Trust in Belfast.
 The 174 Trust has been facing down “the Troubles” through a vigorous community development process dedicated to demonstrating Christ’s values in action.
 Based in a former Presbyterian church and led by a Presbyterian pastor, Bill Shaw, the nondenominational organization has earned the respect of local Protestants and Catholics alike.

-For more information on mission partners at Fourth Presbyterian Church, contact Vicky Curtiss, Associate Pastor for Mission (312.981.3598).
+For more information on mission partners at Fourth Presbyterian Church, contact Nancy Davis, Coordinator for Mission and Evangelism (312.274.3815).